daniel-nagy/transporter/README.md

 Transporter may be used in the browser to communicate with other browsing contexts (windows, tabs, iframes) or workers (dedicated workers, shared workers, service workers).
 The browser is ripe for distributed computing and parallel processing but not many developers take advantage of this because the `postMessage` API is very primitive.

 Transporter may also be used in React Native apps to communicate with webviews.
 You could take this to the extreme and build your entire native app as a Web app that is wrapped in a React Native shell.
-The Web app could use transporter to call out to the React Native app to access native APIs not available in the browser.
+The Web app could use Transporter to call out to the React Native app to access native APIs not available in the browser.

 ## Getting Started